I am a qualified integrative counsellor, therapist and a graduate psychologist. I am also a Counselling tutor.

 I have always been interested in education.
 I have worked in mainstream and specialist schools, supporting, teaching and tutoring children and young people.
 I worked in close collaboration with agencies such as Social Service and was a member of various multidisciplinary teams.
 I also supervised and managed a small team of workers in an educational-residential setting for children and young people with learning and physical difficulties.
 I have successfully and consistently enabled pupils and students to achieve their goals in order to progress academically.

 In the past I have been involved with local charities and organisations where I worked as a counsellor and a therapeutic mentor.
 I have, in the past, been employed by Cambridgeshire County Council as part of a team dedicated to the inclusion of children with physical, behavioural and learning difficulties in the community.

 I am currently a counsellor/therapist at Relate based in Cambridge, working with individuals, couples and families; I am involved in the delivery of training at Relate Cambridge.
-I am also teaching counselling courses in the Adult Education department a college in Cambridge.
+I am also teaching counselling courses in the Adult Education department at a college in Cambridge.
 I take pride on training students who can become counsellors in the future, as I am part of the changes they undertake such as develop their self-insight and self-awareness.